destenson/Janix-ai--mcp-validator/README.md

 ## Summary

-The MCP Protocol Validator provides a comprehensive environment for testing and validating MCP server implementations.
+The MCP Validator provides a comprehensive environment for testing and validating MCP server implementations.
 It includes reference implementations and a testing framework to ensure compliance with the MCP specification.

 **Latest Protocol Support**: The validator now supports MCP protocol version **2025-06-18**, which includes major enhancements like structured tool output, OAuth 2.1 authentication, elicitation support, removal of JSON-RPC batching, and enhanced security features.